X-RAYS FOR CATS AND DOGS: WHEN AND WHY

 X-rays are an important tool in a veterinarian’s investigative arsenal.
 An X-ray is basically an image or photo of an organ or bone in your pet’s body.
 Your vet uses them to see and understand what’s going on inside and make a more accurate diagnosis as a result.

 All Globalvet veterinary clinics are equipped to take X-rays onsite.
-Sometimes the veterinarian or animal health technician may administer a sedative to reduce your cat’s or dog’s stress or keep them from fidgeting during the procedure.
+In certain situations, the veterinarian or animal health technician may administer a sedative to reduce your cat’s or dog’s stress or to keep them from fidgeting during the procedure.

 WHEN IS AN X-RAY NECESSARY?